Abd-007/Switch-Emulators-Guide/Ryujinx.md

 ***The guide will be split into several sections.
 You can use the Table of Contents to easily get to the section you need to be at.***

+If you want a more detailed guide, you can find Ryujinx's own huide [here](https://github.com/Ryujinx/Ryujinx/wiki/Ryujinx-Setup-&-Configuration-Guide)

 ***If you still have a problem after following this guide and want help, please join our discord server and ask there.
 It is easier to help there, as we have more resources and people available.
 You can join the*** [***discord by clicking here***](https://discord.gg/NF38g3ENVc)

 # Download Instructions (IMPORTANT)